EK DAMA – Frequently Asked Questions

 There are numerous reasons, one being that by having, for example, an age concession approved for the occupation/s you are seeking, it means that you broaden the potential pool of Overseas Workers who may not meet the 45 year age limit in most standard pathways.
 The occupations you are seeking may also benefit from more experienced and mature-age employees who are able to transfer important skills to your existing workforce.

 The EKCCI is required to undertake a labour market analysis every year, usually through a survey across a percentage of employers across all sectors within the Designated Area.
-This annual analysis informs whether the EKCCI requests any variations to the EK DAMA head agreement, in respect of occupations or concessions.
+This annual analysis informs whether the EKCCI requests any variations to the Kimberley DAMA head agreement, in respect of occupations or concessions.
 If you have a genuine business need for an occupation to be added, you should put the details in writing in a letter to the EKCCI to help inform their analysis.
 The letter should be written in such a way that it can be attached to a Deed of Variation submission to the Minister if necessary.
-If you are aware of other businesses in the EK with a similar need, you may collaborate with a joint letter, or each write separately.
+If you are aware of other businesses in the Kimberley region with a similar need, you may collaborate with a joint letter, or each write separately.
 The broader the need, the greater the prospect of the Minister approving the additional occupation/s or concession/s

-The EKCCI has numerous obligations under the EK DAMA head agreement.
-These include ensuring only employers with a genuine skill shortage are given access to the EK DAMA, that salary and working conditions will be at least equivalent to those of an Australian in the same job, that there will be no exploitation of workers, and other checks and balances.
+The EKCCI has numerous obligations under the Kimberley DAMA head agreement.
+These include ensuring only employers with a genuine skill shortage are given access to the Kimbeley DAMA, that salary and working conditions will be at least equivalent to those of an Australian in the same job, that there will be no exploitation of workers, and other checks and balances.
 When preparing an endorsement letter for the Department of Home Affairs, the EKCCI value adds with its local knowledge of the labour market and of the business itself.
 Home Affairs decision-makers place significant weight on credible information provided by the EKCCI (as the DAR).
-For this reason, the EK DAMA endorsement process is not a ‘tick and flick’ exercise, and there are occasions where the EKCCI may decline to endorse.
+For this reason, the Kimberley DAMA endorsement process is not a ‘tick and flick’ exercise, and there are occasions where the EKCCI may decline to endorse.

 FAQs for individual prospective workers